 Q. What are healthy meals that fuel your body?

-Healthy meals that fuel your body typically include a mix of complex carbohydrates, lean proteins, healthy fats, and a variety of fruits and vegetables.
+Healthy meals that fuel your body typically include a mix of complex carbohydrates, lean proteins, healthy fats, and various fruits and vegetables.
 Here are some examples:

 These meals provide sustained energy and essential nutrients and promote overall health, helping to keep you energized and focused throughout the day.